-How States Let Debt Collectors Push Families
+How States Let Debt Collectors Push Families into Poverty

 The economic downturn has strained millions of families to the breaking point, and the astronomic growth of the debt buyer industry makes them increasingly vulnerable to seizure of essential wages and property to pay their oldest debts.
 NCLC surveys the exemption laws of the 50 states, the District of Columbia, Puerto Rico, and the Virgin Islands.
 Sadly, not one jurisdiction’s laws meet basic standards so that debtors can continue to work productively to support themselves and their families.

-Report (Black/White Printing)
+Report (also Black/White Printing)

-Executive Summary (Black/White Printing)
+Executive Summary (also Black/White Printing)

-State Maps and Information (Black/White Printing)
+State Maps and Information (also Black/White Printing)

 Model Family Financial Protection Act (model state law)